Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/commerce-demo-app-setup.md

 The application is provided in Android and iOS \(Swift\) as part of the beta welcome packet - please contact your beta manager for further detail.
 {% endhint %}

-The demo mobile application illustrated here provides a shopping cart example to lets users view product items, update a cart by adding or removing product items, checkout, and complete a purchase.
+The demo mobile application has multiple tabs.
+For this exercise, the `AEP` and `Assurance` tabs will be used, demonstrating XDM commerce events in a mobile application.

 ## Setup the demo app

 {% tabs %}
 {% tab title="Android" %}

 ### Prerequisites

 * Android Studio 3.+ with an Android emulator running Android 7.0+